lebowitz/drmetablog/index.md

 ### Week 11-12: Autobiographical Construction & Self-Representation

-This section examines de St. Vrain's [autobiographical writings](autobiography_of_dr_metablog.html) and self-narrative strategies:
+This section examines de St. Vrain's [generative autobiography](autobiography_of_dr_metablog.html) and self-narrative strategies:

 - Brooklyn childhood in the 1940s and formative influences
 - His education at Cornell University and academic development